 The High School Equivalency (HSE) program provides instruction and testing for adults, 16 or older, who are no longer enrolled in high school and who want to complete their high school equivalency.
 The HSE consists of the following tests: writing/literature, social studies, science, and mathematics.
 The HSE is widely recognized by community colleges, training schools, and employers as equivalent to a high school diploma.

-To request a HSE transcript or duplicate diploma, visit the college's web site: www.albemarle.edu
+To request a HSE transcript or duplicate diploma, visit https://diplomasender.com

 Basic Skills Plus (BSP)